osaris-uk/access/README.md

 }
 ```

+By default all user accounts will be created with the 'user' role, this can be configured in the access config.

 You can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="OsarisUk\Access\AccessServiceProvider" --tag="config"
 ```

 ## Middleware

 This package ships with `AccessMiddleware`.
-This allows you to protect your routes granting access to users with specific roles:
+This allows you to protect your routes allowing access to users with specific roles:

 ```php
 Route::group(['middleware' => ['access:admin']], function () {